fancyvanilla/StocksDataAnalytics/README.md

 # StocksDataAnalytics
-When working with data, we need to first understand it and prepare it for processing.
-Then, utilizing Hadoop and MapReduce, we're going to extract further insights.
-Finally, we will analyze the results and employ Python libraries for visualization.
+When working with data, it's essential to first understand and prepare it for processing.
+Next, leveraging Hadoop and MapReduce, we'll extract additional insights.
+Additionally, we'll analyze the results using tools like Hive and Pig.
+Finally, we'll present everything in a dashboard.
+Stay tuned!

 ## Data